wp-plugins/wpstorecart/readme.txt

 == Changelog ==

+= 4.5.10 =
+* Fixed: patched a minor problem with the email system

 = 4.5.9 =
 * Fixed: Found a few untranslatable strings in the admin panel and fixed them